geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Rear their proud banners, and defy the Moor.

 " From warfare long estranged, again my sire
-Felt in his veins the glow of youthful fire ;
+Felt in his veins the glow of youthful fire;
 Again his limbs in shining arms are drest,
 And the broad cuirass guards his manly breast.
 Little I thought of war's destructive rage,
-Who knew it only in the tuneful page ;
+Who knew it only in the tuneful page;
 My fancy still in brightest hues pourtray'd
-The splendid scene of hosts for fight array 'd :
+The splendid scene of hosts for fight array 'd: